 - Decide on a day trading strategy

-- Practise using your strategy with an IG demo account
+- Open a live account to start trading, or build your confidence with an IG demo account

 What are the best markets for day trading in the UK?

 Day trading is often associated with markets that have fixed closes, although in reality you can be a day trader and still trade markets that are open for 24 hours (or almost 24 hours).
 Ultimately choosing a market to day trade comes down to what you are interested in, what you can afford and how much time you want to spend trading.
 Popular day trading markets include: